12 Hospitalised After Technical Problem On Boeing-made LATAM Flight - UrduPoint

 Boeing is still reeling from a near-catastrophic incident in January when a fuselage panel on a Boeing 737 MAX 9 Alaska Airlines jet blew off mid-flight.

+Last week a Boeing 777 jetliner bound for Japan had to make an emergency landing shortly after takeoff from San Francisco when a wheel fell off and plunged into an airport parking lot, damaging several cars.

+Also last week New Zealand's prime minister was forced to take a commercial flight to Australia for high-level meetings because of a last-minute problem with a New Zealand Defence Force Boeing 757 aircraft.

-New Zealand's Transport Accident Investigation Commission said it was "aware of the reported incident" and was "gathering further information to inform a decision as to whether to open an inquiry".
+New Zealand's Transport Accident Investigation Commission said it was "aware of (Monday's) reported incident" and was "gathering further information to inform a decision as to whether to open an inquiry".

-The incident could be investigated by Chilean authorities if it was found to have occurred in international airspace.
+According to a statement from the Chilean General Directorate of Civil Aeronautics (DGAC), New Zealand will take the lead on investigation of the incident, while the DGAC plans to send its own representative to participate as well.

 LATAM said passengers destined for Santiago would now leave New Zealand on Tuesday evening.